Wintergrass jamz youth music Education programs

 JAMz 2 is a two-day, high energy Wintergrass program for kids teaching bluegrass and folk music.
 Everyone starts somewhere.
 We love beginners!
 Don’t have an instrument?
 Don’t play anything yet?
 We’ve got ya covered with guitars, mandolins, fiddles, banjos and even basses.
 Or bring your ukulele, recorder, or bongo drums and, definitely bring your voice – whatever you have.

-Led by Beth Fortune (a Grammy nominated teacher of the year), Joe Craven and a host of educators, kids will explore a musical instrument petting zoo and maybe pick out their favorite things to try.
+Led by “Professor Tom” Petersen and a host of talented educators from the PNW, and headlined by multi-instrumentalist and creativity guru Joe Craven, kids will explore their inner and outer reachers of creating, responding, connecting and performance!
+They will take part in a musical instrument petting zoo and maybe pick out their favorite things to try.
 Students will work in age groups of 2nd to 4th graders and 5th to 7th graders.
 All groups will learn a tune or two, learn a dance, form a band, and perform at a closing concert.
 (Shy kids don’t have to perform if they don’t want to.)

-This year JAMz students will get a taste of Cajun and Creole music.
+This year JAMz students will get a taste of Canadian culture and music.
 All students are provided a video lesson by Mr. Joe (Craven) prior to JAMZ so they can practice a bit at home before they arrive.
-This year the program ends with a New Orleans style parade at the end of the Friday afternoon show.

 Kids of all skill levels are welcome and grouped with others with similar proficiency.
 This ensures maximum success and minimal stress.

 9am to 5pm (Auditorium)

 Come spend a day collaborating with other high school and college aged musicians!
 Get inspired about how to design your adult musical life, through conversations with industry professionals and community leaders.
 You’ll also build your improvisation skills, no matter how much or how little experience you already have improvising.
 All acoustic instrumentalists and singers are welcome.